flows-network/hackernews-alert/README.md

 > If you have authenticated the workspace before,you can see the purple Connect button turns gray Connected button.
 Just ingore this step and click Check button.

 After that, click the Check button to see your flow details.
-As soon as the flow function's status becomes `ready` and the flow's status became `running`, the Hackernews alert App goes live.
+As soon as the flow function's status becomes `ready` and the flow's status became `running`, the Hacker News alert App goes live.
 You will get a salck message at the 50th minute of every hour !

 ![image](https://github.com/flows-network/hackernews-alert/assets/37167103/f0a2928f-a918-443b-a58f-aae348710490)